Career upgrade: Learn practical AI skills for better jobs and higher pay.

 Frequently Asked Questions

-How hard is the Journeyman Electrician exam?
+How many questions are on the ICC Journeyman Electrician exam?

-Is the exam open book?
+Is the journeyman electrician exam open book?